-Piña Colada Jello Shots turn a summer cocktail staple into fun shots perfect for any party!
+Pina Colada Jello Shots turn a summer cocktail staple into fun shots perfect for any party!
 It’s a tropical combination that your friends will enjoy!

 It’s my birthday!!!

 I totally thought I had bought cherries with stems, but apparently not.
 No extra presentation points today, but then again there’s nothing leftover when you pop your shot.
 Oh!!
 And make sure you rinse and dry the cherries!
 You don’t want a bleeder!!
 And if you’re not into cherries, that’s cool too.
 Just leave them off, no biggie.

-- 1 tablespoon (1 envelope) unflavored gelatin powder
+- 1 tablespoon unflavored gelatin powder or 1 envelope gelatin powder

 - ¼ cup cold water